audt-ai/temporal-event-model/docs/concepts.md

 - `source` — Where this event came from (pipeline name, system identifier)
 - `correlation_id` — For grouping related events that should be considered together
 - `metadata` — Catch-all for anything else

-### What an event doesn't contain

-Events don't express:
-- Whether the change is good or bad
-- How important the change is
-- What should be done about it
-- Why the change happened
-- Who is responsible

-These are interpretations.
  The model doesn't do interpretations.

 ### Event types